llpeterson/congestion/qos.md

 > the only way to push back, and per-call billing is believed to be
 > one of the major costs of operating the phone network.

-These scalability concerns have, at the time of writing, prevented the widespread deployment of IntServ.
+These scalability concerns have limited widespread deployment of IntServ.
 Because of these concerns, other approaches that do not require so much "per-flow" state have been developed.
 The next section discusses a number of such approaches.

 ## Differentiated Services (EF, AF)